dezhishen/openlist-docs/pages/guide/drivers/baidu.md

 ### **添加 "User-Agent" 使用示例** { lang="zh-CN" }

+::: en
-:danger If you don't know how to set "User-Agent" see here ==The following methods are limited to Baidu super member users== ==Prompt again The following methods are limited to Baidu super member users== It will only be useful if a member finishes modifying **`"User-Agent"`** (choose official and 302)
+::: danger If you don't know how to set "User-Agent" see here ==The following methods are limited to Baidu super member users== ==Prompt again The following methods are limited to Baidu super member users== It will only be useful if a member finishes modifying **`"User-Agent"`** (choose official and 302)